Year 5 Curriculum Information

 RE:

-Throughout the year, OLM focuses on different elements of Catholic Social Teaching (CST).
-Each month we look at a different value and discuss what each one means:
+Throughout the year, OLM focuses on different elements of Catholic Social Teaching (CST Rooted in Love).
+Each term we look at a different value and discuss what each one means:

 English